cockroachdb/docs/cockroachcloud/serverless-cluster-management.md

 Use the [**Backups** page](backups-page.html) to restore your cluster from automatic full cluster backups.

 You can also [backup and restore](run-bulk-operations.html#backup-and-restore-data) your {{ site.data.products.serverless }} cluster manually.
-If you don't have [billing information on file](billing-management.html) for your Organization, you can take [backups locally](run-bulk-operations.html#backup-and-restore-data) to `userfile`.
+If you don't have [billing information on file](billing-management.html) for your organization, you can take [backups locally](run-bulk-operations.html#backup-and-restore-data) to `userfile`.
 Once you enter billing information, even if you don't set a spend limit, you can also [backup to cloud storage](run-bulk-operations.html?filters=cloud#backup-and-restore-data).

 ## Delete cluster